dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 categories: canvas
 layout: post
 id: 589
-updated: 2020-05-26 14:30:58
+updated: 2020-05-26 14:33:48
-version: 1.26
+version: 1.27
 ---

 Time now for another one of my [canvas examples](/2020/03/23/canvas-example/), this time I think I will make a basic example of a scrolling map of tiles or cells as they some times may be called.
 This is something that will come into play for many any and all projects that involve a large 2d grid.
 Many strategy and rpg style games come to mind, but that of course is not even the tip of the iceberg with this.

 So this will be a not so basic, basic getting started canvas example of a canvas map, and moving around such a map.
 So it might not be the best solution for large maps, as I have not put a lot of time into this to improve performance.
 It is not to hard to at least be aware of a concern of sorts though as the size of a map grows.
 The larger the map, the more cells there are, and as such the more there is to loop over when it comes to updating state and rendering.
+However in any case I will not be getting into that sort of thing in depth here as I would like to keep this example as simple as possible.

 <!-- more -->